 With a list as thorough as we’ve compiled, you’re likely to be spoiled for options.

-The best way to find a consortium that benefits you is to have a conversation: first, with representatives at Vertx Partners, then with the manager of an OT Consortia you’re interested in joining.
+The best way to find a consortium that benefits you is to have a conversation.
+First, talk with representatives at Vertx Partners, then with the manager of an OT Consortia you’re interested in joining.
 While membership doesn’t guarantee an OTA contract, it does link you with a network of specialized contacts who may prove valuable partners in your innovative goals.

 To initiate that conversation, reach out to Vertx Partners at our Contact page and fill out our quick, 6-minute survey.